eikonomega/pandas-practical-python-primer/dragon-scrolls/level-4/exercise-04.md

         `http://127.0.0.1:5000/api/v1/friends` using the `GET` to this function.

-    - You're familiar with the function definition statement and the docstring by now, but what is `jsonify` doing?
+    - You're familiar with the function definition statement and the docstring by now, but what is `flask.jsonify` function doing?
-        - You can guess from the docstring that it returns a flask.Response object - which ultimately becomes the HTTP response from your API to the client.
+        - You might guess from the docstring that it returns a flask.Response object - which ultimately becomes the HTTP response from your API to the client.

-        - In particular, it creates a response object with a JSON payload, sets the `content-type` header to `application/json` and sets to the status code of the response to `200 OK`.
+        - In particular, it creates a HTTP response object with a JSON payload, sets the `content-type` header to `application/json` and sets to the status code of the response to `200 OK`.

         - You can see from the example that you can pass a dictionary to it, which will then become the JSON payload.
+In this case, we pass a dictionary to it with a single key of _friends_ and the value is the list of friends that we retrieve on the previous line.

         > ![Extra Info](../images/reminder.png) You can always use `help`
         > on the method, look it up in PyCharm's inline help, or in the
         > [Flask](http://flask.pocoo.org/docs/0.10/api/#flask.json.jsonify)
         > documentation.

-## There Is No Secret Ingredient: Testing
+### There Is No Secret Ingredient: Testing
-In order to test your API, you'll need two terminal windows open with active SSH sessions in your Vagrant VM.
+In order to test your API, you'll continue to need two terminal windows open with active SSH sessions in your Vagrant VM - just like we did in exercise 2.
-- For Mac users, this should be relatively easy.
-You can open multiple tabs in the default `terminal` application, or use the excellent iTerm2 for even better options.

-- Windows users, time for a little bit more pain.
-You'll need to have two separate instances of Git Bash running and just position the windows next to each other.
-It might not be very clear on how to start multiple instances of the same application in any given version of windows, so this might take a bit to get setup.

-Once you have two SSH terminal sessions open do the following:
 - In the first terminal session make sure that you've gone to `level-4` and then executed `cd` into your subdirectory.